nickbearman/popchange-documentation/practicals/2-article-ready-map/workbook.md

 ##Print Composer

 Now we have the data classified as we want it, we can setup the rest of the map.
-QGIS has a powerful tool called Print Composer which allows us to design and create a good looking map, with all the required map 'marginalia' include.
+QGIS has a powerful tool called Print Composer which allows us to design and create a good looking map, with all the required map 'marginalia' included.
 These are things like the title, legend, scale, data sources, north arrow and so on.

 - Go to **Project > New Print Composer**.
 - Give your map a name (you can have multiple maps, for example if you need to do maps of different areas or different scales)